 Dried fruits: apricots, dates, figs, prunes, or raisins

 Dried beans and peas: kidney, lima, navy, pinto, black-eyed peas, or split peas

 Potato: baked, boiled, fried, not double-cooked

 Winter squash: acorn, butternut, or hubbard

-Double-cooking potatoes will not make potatoes a low-potassium food, but it can decrease the potassium content by about half.
+Double-cooking potatoes can decrease the potassium content of potatoes by about half.
 Avoid Yukon gold potatoes as they will still be high in potassium after double-cooking.

 Wash and peel the potato.